Equipment Safety · 2–5 min talk

 Safety Reminders

-• Keep hands away from wedge paths.
+• Keep hands away from the wedge and ram.

 Ask the Crew